IABTechLab/uid2docs/docs/guides/operator-guide-azure-enclave.md

 There are some limitations with regard to location:
 - UID2 Private Operator for Azure is not supported in these areas: Europe, China.

-- For Azure virtual network deployment availability, check [Linux container groups](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-resource-and-quota-limits#confidential-container-resources-preview) in the Azure documentation to confirm the availability of Confidential Container regional support.
+- For Azure virtual network deployment availability, check [Linux container groups](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-resource-and-quota-limits#confidential-container-resources-preview) in the Azure documentation to confirm the availability of Confidential Containers regional support.

 - To get the alias for the location, run the following command: